pulibrary/dspace-jruby/README.md

 DSpace.login ('netid')     # login with given netid
 ```

-Remember to call the commit methods if you want changes to be saved to the database
+Remember to call the commit method if you want to save changes

 ```
 DSpace.commit